jonhoo/onwards/README.md

    GitHub project.
 Congratulations -- setup is now done!
 Let's check that adding some links works.
 1. Open an MR against your fork of the repo where you edit `src/lib.rs` to add additional short-links.
-1. TODO check "plan" job in MR
-1. Merge the MR
-1. TODO check "apply" job on `main`
+Once CI passes, merge the MR.
+1. Open the CI for the `main` branch; there should be a job running named "Terraform Cloud Apply Run / Terraform Apply".
+It should succeed.
+When it does:
 1. Test your new short-link!

 [tf-aws]: https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/aws-configuration